HyMa6/ML-DGA-classifiers/README.md

 	SVC	83.2<br />

 **Quality of the results**<br />
-My result is in line with previous findings achieving relatively low accuracy using the random forest approach. <br />
+My result is in line with previous findings achieving relatively low accuracy using the RF approach. <br />

 **What did I learn?**<br />
-A diversity of DGA data is crucial to prevent overfitting in DGA classifiers and to obtain correct information about feature importances. <br />
+A diversity of DGA data is crucial in ML modelling of DGA classifiers and to obtain correct information about feature importances. <br />

 **How would I improve?**<br />
 - To apply the deep learning approach like Long Short-Term Memory (LSTM) which has been shown to achieve higher accuracy <br />